Baryogenesis and Dark Matter in Multiple Hidden Sectors: Origin of Lepton Number Asymmetry

 \section{Origin of Lepton Number Asymmetry}

-In this section, we show that the lepton number asymmetry in our framework can be generated with a leptogenesis-like scenario in the early Universe.
-As succinctly explained in \autoref{sec: Model setup}, we assume that after inflation there is a thermal bath composed of at least two Majorana fermions, $N_i$, the fermionic reheaton, $S$, and a complex scalar, $\phi$.
-The lepton number asymmetry originates from the decay of the lightest $N_i$ into the reheaton, analogous to the standard leptogenesis mechanism~\cite{Fukugita:1986hr}.
-In particular, one can make an analogy with the $N$ being the right-handed neutrino, the $\phi$ being the Higgs, and the $S$ the lepton doublet, but we stress that this is just an analogy and all the fields in the reheaton sector are singlets under all gauge symmetries.
+In this section, we show that the lepton number asymmetry in our framework can be generated with a scenario in the early Universe that is similar to leptogenesis.
+As succinctly explained in \sectref{sec: Model setup}, we assume that after inflation there is a thermal bath composed of at least two Majorana fermions, $N_i$, the fermionic reheaton, $S$, and a complex scalar, $\phi$.
+The lepton number asymmetry originates from the decay of the lightest $N_i$ into the reheaton, analogous to the standard leptogenesis mechanism~\cite{Fukugita:1986hr}.\footnote{Unlike the ``Affleck-Dine" inflation type mechanism where the complex scalar (inflaton) carrying lepton number is responsible for leptogenesis~\cite{Affleck:1984fy, Cline:2019fxx, Cline:2020mdt}.} In particular, one can make an analogy with the $N$ being the right-handed neutrino, the $\phi$ being the Higgs, and the $S$ the lepton doublet, but we stress that this is just an analogy and all the fields in the reheaton sector are singlets under all gauge symmetries.

 The decays of the $N_1$ imprint an asymmetry on the remnant population of $S$ which dominates the Universe.
 Later, this asymmetry is transmitted to a lepton number asymmetry in the various sectors through the reheaton decay and, eventually, it is converted into baryon asymmetry due to sphaleron processes.
 In what follows, we build a model to explain the production of the lepton asymmetry within our setup.